 Chelation therapy is an intravenous treatment used to rid the body of potentially deadly toxins, to restore good circulation to all of the bodily tissues, and to remove or reduce the amount of debris along the arterial walls.
 It has been proven to effectively treat atherosclerosis (hardening of the arteries) and gangrene, and can dramatically improve the quality of life for patients with arthritis, lupus, scleroderma, and failing memories.
-A mildly acidic substance called ethylenediaminetetraacetic acid (EDTA) is added to the bloodstream to break down calcium and mobilize heavy metals for excretion through the kidneys.
+The most commonly used chelator is a mildly acidic substance called ethylenediaminetetraacetic acid (EDTA) which is added to the bloodstream to break down calcium and mobilize heavy metals for excretion through the kidneys, however Ascorbic acid is a weak acid that works as a chelator as well.
 A chelation treatment, or infusion, takes between two to three hours, during which the patient is asked to rest comfortably.
 The treatments themselves are painless and there are almost no reported side effects.
 The number of treatments required depends on the patient’s initial condition and how well his or her body responds to the infusions.Since the 1960′s, almost one million North Americans have been treated with chelation therapy, but government regulators have yet to approve the use of EDTA for anything other than reducing heavy metal toxicity.
 The amount of EDTA used in each infusion treatment is said to be less toxic than taking one aspirin tablet.
 Some researchers have asserted that if chelation were to be adopted as a standard medical practice for reducing arterial plaque, nearly 85% of coronary bypass surgeries could be avoided.

 What is Chelation?

 Chelation is most commonly referred to as the activity of a synthetic amino acid encapsulating heavy metals and minerals and making it possible for the body to excrete them.
 Chele is latin for claw.
-A chelator (EDTA, DMSA, DMPS, and others) binds to a heavy metal in a pincer like grasp, pulling them out of the tissues and into the blood for removal through the urine.
+A chelator (EDTA, DMSA, DMPS, and/ or ascorbic acid) binds to a heavy metal in a pincer like grasp, pulling them out of the tissues and into the blood for removal through the urine.